darmado/README/README.md

 ## 🇺🇸  [OffensiveOps | Detection Engineering](https://x.com/darmad0)
-**DR;TS**.
-I'm Self-taught, with 1ten years of hands-on work in TAO _(LATAM gov)_, adversary emulation, assumed breach, purple teaming, AppSec, and five years of security engineering and analyst work.
+Self-taught, with ten years of hands-on work in TAO _(LATAM gov)_, adversary emulation, assumed breach, purple teaming, AppSec, and five years of security engineering and analyst work.

-I like data-driven tools, frameworks, and projects that help teams solve problems with minimal effort.
-I lean more towards building tools that validate threat detection and response assumptions, **MTTD** and **MTTR**.
+I like to build flexible, modular, interoperable tools that bolt onto security tool ecosystems and are easy to maintain, deploy, and promote technical feedback loops.

 _Help protect innovators, the community, and startups from patent trolls.
 Use the Apache 2.0 License._